Why Is My Hair Thinning?

 Our Takeaway

 In the quest for longer, stronger hair (the tag #hairgrowth has over 1.2 billion views on TikTok, so clearly, we're not alone), there are several tried and true ways to promote healthy hair growth, from maintaining a balanced diet and prioritizing scalp health to avoiding heat damage and managing stress.
 Hair growth takes time, so be patient and consistent in your hair care routine.
-Until then, fake it till you make it with the Plume Instant Hairline Scalp Stick (brownie points for containing castor oil!)
 If you're experiencing significant hair loss, consult a dermatologist or trichologist who can help determine the best course of action for promoting healthy hair growth and address any underlying conditions that may be affecting hair health.
+For a personalized natural hair care routine that will help you regain confidence in your hair health, contact your knowledgeable Green Kiss Educator today.